zikegcwk/aicamp_emotion/README.md

 Install [YOLO](https://pjreddie.com/darknet/yolo/) and get familiar with how it works.

-Look under aicamp/scripts/etl, and you’ll find the following scripts that help collect, label, format, and split data.
+***Everything data***: Look under aicamp/scripts/etl, and you’ll find the following scripts that help collect, label, format, and split data.

   1. **To collect data:**
      - **bing_images_api.py** allows you to download images from the Bing Image API.
 You will need a [Bing API subscription key](https://azure.microsoft.com/en-us/try/cognitive-services/) that goes on line 28.
 To use the program, first run the function save_url().
 Once the urls are saved, then run the function download_list()